 Not all drip coffee makers produce burnt and bitter coffee.
 Some are simply victims of drip coffee’s stereotypically lousy reputation.
 By some, we mean Sage Precision Brewer, whose precision brings it close to manual coffee drippers’ subtle tastes.

-Read our Breville Precision Brewer review to find out if this SCA-certified model is best for you.
+Read our Sage Precision Brewer review to find out if this SCA-certified model is best for you.

 - Incredibly precise PID temperature control

 - Meets the Specialty Coffee Association’s Golden Cup requirements

 The world’s first 60 oz. drip coffee maker with the precision required to brew craft filter coffee, automatically.– Sage

 Sage Precision Brewer Review

 The Sage Precision Brewer combines the complex technique of manual brewing with the convenience of automatic drip machines.
 It gives you the ability to brew a fancy pour-over style coffee right at home, and lets you tweak every possible brewing parameter to make it perfect.